rlinsdev/42-CPP/README.md

 Inheritance is also fundamental to making polymorphism possible,
 _protected__: members of a base class is accessible from within the derived class, but protected from outside interference

+### Subtyping polymorphism
+Subtyping polymorphism, also known as dynamic polymorphism or runtime polymorphism, refers to the ability of a program to determine the type of an object at runtime and execute the appropriate method.

+### Virtual functions
+Virtual functions are member functions that can be override by derived class.
+They are declared with the virtual keyword in the base class and are defined in the derived class using the same signature as the base class function.

 ## CPP00-Ex00 - Megaphone
 Create a small program named **megaphone** that takes strings as parameters and outputs them in uppercase.
 This is an introduction to stdio streams and the string class.